Learn about a free citation generator that can automatically generate a book citation and build your reference list in APA format.

 Figure A20-3: Twenty Plus Authors

-Only the authors are mentioned in the in-text citations.
+Only the authors are mentioned in the in-text citations (see Figures A20-4 and A20-5).

 Place the editor(s) in parentheses after the title as follows: